-In RoomSketcher Home Designer, you can create projects with sloping (cathedral, or vaulted) ceilings/roofs.
-This article describes the steps for the web version.
-To learn how for app, see How to Draw Sloped Ceilings/Roofs (App).
+You can create projects with sloping (cathedral, or vaulted) ceilings/roofs.
+This article describes the steps using Web Editor.
+If you are using the RoomSketcher App, see How to Draw Sloped Ceilings/Roofs (App).

 This article contains the following topics:

 About Sloped Ceilings